usernein/pyrogram/compiler/docs/template/methods.rst

 Available Methods
 =================

 This page is about Pyrogram methods.
-All the methods listed here are bound to a :class:`~pyrogram.Client` instance.
+All the methods listed here are bound to a :class:`~jonagram.Client` instance.

 .. code-block:: python
     :emphasize-lines: 6

-    from pyrogram import Client
+    from jonagram import Client

     app = Client("my_account")